tucna/NES-emulator/README.md

 # Controls
 - `X/Z/S/A` - action buttons.
 - `Up/Down/Left/Right` - directional buttons.
-- `F1` - debug windows
+- `F1` - debug windows.

 # Features
 - Full coverage of CPU official instructions.
 - CPU unofficial instructions covered partially.
-- PPU partially implemented (background handling)
+- PPU partially implemented (background handling).

 # Additional information
 PPU and CPU implementation is based on Javidx9 [NES emulation](https://github.com/OneLoneCoder/olcNES).
 Functionality passed [nestest.nes](https://wiki.nesdev.com/w/index.php/Emulator_tests) when it comes to official CPU instructions.
 Some of the unofficial are implemented as well as can be seen in the screenshots below.